Branching

 A for

-statement is a concise way to write the initialization, condition, and increment of a looping statement.
+statement is a concise way to write the initialization, condition, and increment of a loop statement.

 Do while loop